AgnostiqHQ/covalent/CONTRIBUTING.md

 3. Are these tests going to be helpful for debugging when a feature is added or modified?

 ### Installing test packages
 When it comes to testing, `pytest` is the recommended framework for this repository.

-To install all packages relevant to testing,
+Install all testing related packages with the following step:

 1. Navigate to the `tests` folder in the Covalent root directory.
 2. Run `pip install -r requirements.txt`.

 ### Running tests locally

-The Covalent test suite can be run locally from the root directory with `pytest`.
-Add `-vv -s` for a more verbose setting.
+The Covalent test suite can be run locally from the root directory with `pytest` (add the tags `-vv -s` for a more verbose setting).

 Running the entire test suite everytime the code has been updated will take a while.
 The following commands are useful to hone in on a smaller subset of tests for development purposes.